nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Match specified property to buyers: `matchprop`

 Intelligently matches a property in the database to all buyers who might be interested in that property.
-These buyers must be able to accept the property's price and desire at least one of the property's characteristics.
+If the `-strict` flag is not specified, these buyers must have a price range that contains the property's price and desire at least one of the property's characteristic.

 Syntax: `matchprop INDEX [-strict]`